dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 Any violations of this standard cause a test failure unless the rule violated has been accepted in pageFactory.ts.

-## Visual Screenshot Snapshot Testing
+### Visual Screenshot Snapshot Testing

 Only performed in the e2e tests and only when they run in CI.
 Therefore they are not performed when the e2e tests are run locally, and they are not performed in CD when we merge into main.
-Not running them locally is following best practice as defined by the playwright docs - https://playwright.dev/docs/test-snapshots to avoid flake as the screenshot snapshots will be different for different platforms.
+Running them locally is not recommended, following best practice as defined by the playwright docs - https://playwright.dev/docs/test-snapshots to avoid flake and complexity as the screenshot snapshots will be different for different platforms.

-All screenshots are stored in github cache, not directly in the repository.
+All screenshot snapshots are stored in github cache, not directly in the repository.

 If you are in a new branch, there wont be any screenshots for that branch yet, so the cache dependencies job will check the main branch for base screenshots using the fallback restore-keys.